-A core component to your PQL definition is product usage.
-Product-led companies are sitting on a treasure-trove of usage data that is a valuable signal.
+A core component of your PQL definition is product usage.
+Product-led companies are sitting on a treasure trove of usage data that is a valuable signal.
 How an account is using your product provides insight into how real their intent is.
 It answers questions like:

 - How intensely are they using the product?

 - Have they uncovered the core value of our product?

 - Are they using the product in a way that indicates they need a higher tier plan?

 Answers to these questions give Sales a foundation on which to have a conversation with the customer—a massive advantage for PLG companies.
 Sales can use PQLs to identify who to talk to and leverage the usage itself as the conversation starter for their sales engagement.
 It makes the outreach relevant.

 Because companies are different, so too are the product usage criteria defining a PQL.
 Here are some examples that products might have:

 Created more than 50 tasks and invited 10 users in the last 30 days

 Created 10 boards and have 20 daily active users